AslaugL/metabolomics/README.md

 # metabolomics
 (Updated) Scripts and pipelines used to analyse metabolomics in my master thesis in biology.
-Using a different metabolomics datasets found in Germain A, Barupal DK, Levine SM, Hanson MR. Comprehensive Circulatory Metabolomics in ME/CFS Reveals Disrupted Metabolism of Acyl Lipids and Steroids.
+Using a different metabolomics datasets found in *Germain A, Barupal DK, Levine SM, Hanson MR. Comprehensive Circulatory Metabolomics in ME/CFS Reveals Disrupted Metabolism of Acyl Lipids and Steroids.
 Metabolites.
-2020 Jan 14;10(1):34. doi: 10.3390/metabo10010034.
-PMID: 31947545; PMCID: PMC7023305 and  Germain A, Ruppert D, Levine SM, Hanson MR. Prospective Biomarkers from Plasma Metabolomics of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Implicate Redox Imbalance in Disease Symptomatology.
+2020 Jan 14;10(1):34. doi: 10.3390/metabo10010034* and  *Germain A, Ruppert D, Levine SM, Hanson MR. Prospective Biomarkers from Plasma Metabolomics of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Implicate Redox Imbalance in Disease Symptomatology.
 Metabolites.
-2018 Dec 6;8(4):90. doi: 10.3390/metabo8040090.
-PMID: 30563204; PMCID: PMC6315598.
+2018 Dec 6;8(4):90. doi: 10.3390/metabo8040090.*

 ## Scripts